HyagoOliveira/InputSystem/README.md

 ![Half Moon Action](/Documentation~/HalfMoonAction.png)

-You can find the initial and final indexes at the Sprite Assets:
+You can find the initial and final indexes in the Sprite Assets:

 ![Keyboard And Mouse Indexes](/Documentation~/Indexes_KeyboardAndMouse.png)
 ![Xbox Indexes](/Documentation~/Indexes_XBOX.png)

-Note that **Sprite Animation is done only using consecutive indexes** found at Sprite Asset.
-This is a limitation from TextMesh Pro package.
+> Note that **Sprite Animation is done only using consecutive indexes** found at Sprite Asset.
+This is a limitation from Sprite Asset.

-Reference it at your SpriteText component:
+Reference it at your SpriteTMP or SpriteUITK component:

 ![Hadouken Action SpriteText](/Documentation~/HadoukenAction_SpriteText.png)

-At runtime, TPM will play the Sprite Animation using the indexes and speed you've set:
+At runtime, the Sprite Animation will be played using the indexes and speed you've set:

 ![Hadouken Action Runtime](/Documentation~/HadoukenAction_Runtime.gif)

-As you see, this approach is useful to show an input sequence like a combo.
+As you can see, this approach is useful to show an input sequence like a combo.

 ### Show Inputs using Custom Sprites